tlswg/tls13-spec/draft-ietf-tls-tls13.md

 into the current Cipher Spec.
 The remainder of the server's handshake messages will be encrypted under that Cipher Spec.

-Following these, messages, the server will send an EncryptedExtensions message which contains a response to any client's extensions which are not necessary to establish the Cipher Suite.
+Following these messages, the server will send an EncryptedExtensions message which contains a response to any client's extensions which are not necessary to establish the Cipher Suite.
 The server will then send its certificate in a Certificate message if it is to be authenticated.
-If the server is authenticated, it may request a certificate from the client, if that is appropriate to the cipher suite selected.
+The server may optionally request a certificate from the client by sending a CertificateRequest message at this point.
 Finally, if the server is authenticated, it will send a CertificateVerify message which provides a signature over the entire handshake up to this point.
 This serves both to authenticate the server and to establish